 Example: if the experiment name is "test", the first graphic file that will be saved in scope mode, will be called test0001.ROH, the sequence number will be automatically incremented, so the next file that will be saved in scope mode will be called test0002.ROH etc. For detailed information on graphic filenames, see File-Save Experiment.
 Note that the dialog allows you to select different folders or drives to save the experiments to, as well as creating a new folder name for the new experiment.
-The default folder in which data is saved is called "data <serialnumber>", in which <serialnumber> refers to the serial number of the AvaSpec spectrometer that is being used (0208006A1 in the figure above).
+For USB2 platform the default directory is "data".